MildThrone/MildThrone/README.md

 </div>

-### <div align="center">I'm Del, a security researcher and software engineer 👨‍💻 </div>
+### <div align="center">I'm Del, and I'm primarily an AppSec engineer 👨‍💻 </div>

 - 🔭 I’m currently building robots and other online tools.
 Open to contract offerings and other short term work

-- 🌱 Currently learning Digital Forensics and Reverse Engineering, along with a lot of automation and scripting
+- 🌱 Currently learning a ton of stuff, ranging from automation and scripting to binary exploitation methods and general embedded tech vulns

 - ❓ Ask me about anything related to hacking, CTFs, robotics and software engineering.
 I'd be glad to help!